Thank you for your message. We will contact you shortly.

 The effect of rate changes should average out if the strategy is consistently followed over time.

 These examples are hypothetical and in no way intended to represent the performance of any investment.
 The reader should not assume that investment in any securities or asset class listed in this report were or will be profitable.
 This report contains no recommendation to buy or sell any specific securities and should not be considered investment advice of any kind.
 Certain information was obtained from third party sources, which we believe reliable but not guaranteed.

 The views and opinions expressed are for informational and educational purposes only as of the date of production/writing and may change without notice at any time based on numerous factors, such as market or other conditions, legal and regulatory developments, additional risks and uncertainties and may not come to pass.
 This material may contain “forward looking” information that is not purely historical in nature.
 Such information may include, among other things, projections, forecasts, estimates of market returns, and proposed or expected portfolio composition.
 Any changes to assumptions that may have been made in preparing this material could have a material impact on the information presented herein by way of example.
-Past performance is no guarantee of future results.
+Performance data shown represents past performance and does not predict or guarantee future results..
 Investing involves risk; principal loss is possible.

 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 For term definitions and index descriptions, please access the glossary on nuveen.com.
 Please note, it is not possible to invest directly in an index.